andrewyuantw/werewolf/README.md

 * Werewolf kill at night
 * Assign one wolf to have voting powers
-* Add a werewolf chat menu

 * Witch night menu (remember witch rules for using potions)

 * Add plain night menu for villagers and hunter

-* People can drop out of election
 * Election voting - people who ran cannot vote

 * Day menu - Announce death at the top